Sport-by-sport look at the impact of the coronavirus outbreak

 Football

+– All Scottish football has been suspended with immediate effect and the Irish Football Association has suspended the current season in Northern Ireland until at least April 4.
+The Football Association of Ireland announced all football activity under its jurisdiction has been suspended until March 29.

+– England’s two friendlies later this month at Wembley, the Women’s Super League and FA Women’s Championship have also been postponed by the FA.
+Wales’ international matches with Austria and the United States at the end of March are also both called off.

-– UEFA announce all Champions League and Europa League fixtures scheduled for next week are postponed, as well as the quarter-final draws for both competitions.
+– UEFA has announced all Champions League and Europa League fixtures scheduled for next week are postponed, as well as the quarter-final draws for both competitions.
 UEFA has called an emergency meeting next Tuesday to discuss whether Euro 2020 can go ahead as scheduled.

 – Arsenal head coach Mikel Arteta and Chelsea winger Callum Hudson-Odoi have tested positive for coronavirus, with the Gunners’ Premier League clash with Brighton on Saturday postponed.